ermshiperete/job-dsl-plugin-wiki/Job-DSL-Commands.md

 rootPOM(String rootPOM)
 ```

-To use a diffenent 'pom.xml' in some other directory than the workspace root.
+To use a different 'pom.xml' in some other directory than the workspace root.

 ## Goals
 ```groovy